Stardust inquest: NI victim's father was haunted by fire tragedy

 - Published

-An inquest into the Stardust fire in the Republic of Ireland more than 40 years ago has heard the story of a young Northern Ireland man who died in the tragedy.
+The sister of one of the victims of the Stardust nightclub fire in Dublin has said her father was haunted by the tragedy.

-The blaze at the nightclub in Artane in north Dublin on 14 February 1981, claimed the lives of 48 people.
+The blaze at the nightclub in Artane on 14 February 1981, claimed the lives of 48 people.

-Laura Millar, the last surviving member of her family, gave a portrait of her brother James Millar, 21, from Twinbrook in west Belfast who was better known as Jim.

-She described Jim as her best friend, a loving son, brother and uncle.
+Laura Millar, the last surviving member of her family, said her brother James Millar, 21, from Twinbrook in west Belfast was her best friend, a loving son, brother and uncle.

-Laura said Jim's father had encouraged him to settle in Dublin and away from The Troubles after years travelling the world in the Merchant Navy.
+Laura said her father had encouraged James, better known as Jim, to settle in Dublin and away from the Troubles after years travelling the world in the Merchant Navy.

 That decision, she added, haunted her father who blamed himself for his son’s death.